medianeuroscience/emfdscore/README.md

     - `wordlist` is a simple scoring algorithm that lets users examine the moral content of individual words.
 This scoring method expects a CSV where each row corresponds to a unique word. **Note**: The `wordlist` scoring algorithm does not perform any tokenization or preprocessing on the wordlists.
 For a more fine-grained moral content extraction, users are encouraged to use either the `bow` or `path` methodology.
 Furthermore, only the emfd is currenlty supported for PAT extraction.
 Additionally, this method is more computationally expensive and thus has a longer execution time.

-    - 'gdelt.ngrams' is designed for the [Global Database of Events, Language, and Tone](https://blog.gdeltproject.org/announcing-the-television-news-ngram-datasets-tv-ngram/) Television Ngram dataset.
+    - `gdelt.ngrams` is designed for the [Global Database of Events, Language, and Tone](https://blog.gdeltproject.org/announcing-the-television-news-ngram-datasets-tv-ngram/) Television Ngram dataset.
 This scoring method expects a unigram (1gram) input text file from GDELT and will score each unprocessed (untokenized) unigram with the eMFD.

 - OUTPUT.csv = Specifies the file name of the generated output csv.